Birdwatching in La Güira National Park, Cayo Coco, Camagüey and Zapata

 For 16 years Andy Mitchell was a career civil servant in his home town of Derby and then Leeds before realising that the outdoor life was calling him.
 He moved from Leeds to North Ronaldsay Bird Observatory in Orkney for a year's training and ended up staying for nearly five years, as well as falling in love with Orkney.
 A spell of various expeditions abroad and jobs in conservation followed which gave him a breadth of knowledge and experience.
 He then joined the RSPB working on research into Song Thrush declines before moving back to Orkney to manage the reserves on Egilsay and Rousay.
 After ten years with RSPB he left to set up his own business advising on wildlife tourism and doing environmental assessment work based at his home on South Ronaldsay.
 Birds are his main passion - not in the sense of having to see every species but as conservation indicators.
 His other interests are all things Cuban, beekeeping, music (he's learning to play the fiddle) and seeing the delight on people's faces when they see those special wildlife moments.

-Our Virgin Atlantic flight leaves London Gatwick at 1210 hours, arriving in Havana at 1705 hours local time.
+Our Virgin Atlantic flight leaves London Gatwick at 1210 hours (to be confirmed), arriving in Havana at 1705 hours local time.
 On arrival, we board the air-conditioned bus for the drive to our first base, the hotel Los Jazmines in the incredibly beautiful Viñales valley in Pinar del Rio province.
 This is a drive of around two hours to the west which means that we will arrive in time for a late dinner.

 We set off after breakfast to drive to La Güira National Park.
-First of all we will visit some limestone caves and then take a walk up a track in the pine forests for a variety of birds, including the Olive-capped Warbler which is very much a pine forest specialist.
+First of all we will visit some limestone cavesand then take a walk up a track in the pine forests looking and listening for a variety of birds, including the Olive-capped Warbler which is very much a pine forest specialist.
 We then drop down near the town of San Diego de los Baños to find the beautiful little finch, Cuban Grassquit.
-After lunch at our hotel we'll either do some local birding or visit the town.
-Dinner and overnight at Mirador de San Diego de los Baños.
+After lunch at our hotel we?ll either do some local birding or visit the town.
+Dinner and overnight at Hotel Mirador in San Diego de los Baños.

 Today we drive east to Cayo Coco.
 This will take most of the day but we will make stops along the way, especially at a reservoir close to Havana, which can be rewarding for waterfowl.